EVEInsight/Insight/docs/wiki/Source-Installation.md

 ```

 #### EVE Developer
-Insight requires an EVE Application to access user contacts for use in radar and proximity feeds.
+Insight requires an EVE Application to access user contacts for use in cap radar feeds.
 Navigate to [Create New App](https://developers.eveonline.com/applications/create).

 Provide a name and description for your app and select **Authentication & API Access** for **Connection Type**